 3) Set your environment variables according to the key and id from the previous step.
 For me, that meant running the following from the command line:

 4) Open a terminal window and goto the root dir of your Spark distribution.
 Then, copy PEM file from first step in this tutorial to root of Spark home dir

 5) From Spark home dir, run:

-I received errors about the PEM file permissions, so I changed according to the error notification recommendation and re-ran spark-ec2 script.
+I received errors about the PEM file permissions, so I changed according to the error notification recommendation and re-ran the script.